cyclops-ui/cyclops/CONTRIBUTING.md

 You can run the controller inside the cluster deployed as a Kubernetes deployment, described [here](https://github.com/cyclops-ui/cyclops/blob/a4d21a48648e79fe27e51600f5489ae0d36175a7/install/cyclops-install.yaml#L259), or you can run it outside of the cluster.

-Now that you have your cluster up and running and you have installed the CRD into it position yourself in `cyclops-ctrl` and run the command below from the terminal to start the controller.
+After you have your cluster up and running and you have installed the CRD into it, position yourself in `cyclops-ctrl` and run the command below from the terminal to start the controller.

 ```
 make start